 Do headaches get you down?
 Do migraines keep you home from work more than a few times a year?
 Do you crawl into bed once a week, shut the curtains, pull the covers over your head, and beg no one to make a sound?
 Sadly, you may not be alone.
 According to WHO, about half the adults in our global population have headache disorder and of those people 4% have reported they experience headaches or migraines 15 or more days each month.
 Ouch!

 When I hear those statistics, I actually feel a little sad.
 First of all, I dislike the idea that 50% of our society is in discomfort.
 Secondly, I know many of the people suffering are being offered pharmaceutical drugs or are taking daily doses of OTC pain meds when in fact, there are many natural approaches to prevent, reverse and solve headache disorder that do not come with the words, “side-effects may include…”.
 In addition, people who depend on popular headache medicine such as Advil or Tylenol, may experience what is known as rebound headaches.
 Rebound headaches occur when the brain becomes over stimulated.
-To avoid these serious side effects, there are a number of safe and effective natural treatments to consider.
+To avoid these serious side effects, there are a number of safe and effective natural remedies for headaches to consider.

 It is important to understand that not all headaches are created equal.
 They may all get lumped under one name to describe the common symptom of a painful ache or stabbing sensation in the head, but they do have specific differences and will be caused by different underlying health issues going on in your body.